 Your brand goes further than just picking a cohesive style of products to sell.
 Your brand is everything you do, from the colors and fonts you use on your website, to the types of content you post on social media.

 Branding is involved—but also a lot of fun!
-We’ve covered branding extensively (with help from our partners over at Brand Genie), so we’ve got a lot of articles you should check out.
+We’ve covered branding extensively, so we’ve got a lot of articles you should check out.
 You’ll find everything from a branding checklist to detailed how-to’s to help you build your brand.

 To read more about branding, check out these articles: